 Try to obtain a full TB history of herds from which you purchase cattle so that you can assess the level of risk and take action to manage it.
 As a minimum, you should ask for:

 - Date of the animal’s pre-movement TB test.
 Not all animals require pre-movement tests, but those that do should have been tested in the 60 days before their sale.
-Pre-movement testing reduced the risk of undetected infected cattle spreading disease.
+Pre-movement TB testing reduces the risk of undetected infected cattle spreading disease.

 - Date of the seller’s last routine herd test.
-Knowing this date may offer additional reassurance if the herd has tested negative for TB recently or it may prompt you to consider carrying out isolation and post-movement testing before introducing the animal into your herd.
-If the last test was some time ago or you are uncertain about the testing history e.g. if the animal was not bred on the holding from which it is being sold, you should consider isolating the animal and ask your vet to conduct a post movement test (see below for further information).
+Knowing this date may offer additional reassurance if the herd has tested negative for TB recently, or it may prompt you to consider carrying out isolation and post-movement TB testing before introducing the animal into your herd.
+If the last herd test was some time ago or you are uncertain about the testing history (e.g. if the animal was not bred on the holding from which it is being sold), you should consider isolating the animal and ask your vet to conduct a post-movement TB test.

 Post-movement test cattle entering the herd

 Infected cattle do not usually show clinical signs of TB and will look healthy.
 Post-movement testing is another line of defence to detect infected cattle prior to introducing them into your herd, and reduce the risk of them spreading TB to your other cattle.

 Post-movement TB testing was introduced in England on 6 April 2016.
 Herd owners in the LRA of England must arrange and pay for post-movement tests for cattle bought from herds in annual (or more frequent) surveillance testing areas of England and Wales.
 Post-movement testing is not required for cattle slaughtered within 120 days of arriving in the LRA, or that are moved to a Licensed Finishing Unit (LFU) approved by APHA (unless the cattle have had no pre-movement test).